- Work/Life Balance

 Advice to Management

 I applied online.
-I interviewed at St. James's Place Wealth Management (London, England) in August 2017.
+The process took 1+ week.
+I interviewed at St. James's Place Wealth Management (London, England).